dante-ferr/ai-delver-client/README.md

 # AI Delver

 **AI Delver** is a simulation framework where an AI agent learns to navigate 2D environments filled with obstacles, traps, and goals.
-It combines procedural level design, reinforcement learning, and custom visualization to explore how agents adapt to dynamic dungeon-like environments.

 ## Features